AbacusPNG: A modest set of simulations of local-type primordial non-Gaussianity in the DESI era: DESI galaxies

 \textbf{We compute} $\xi(r_p, r_\pi)$ for the $5^4 = 625$ grid points and using the computed mock covariance matrices, calculate the `distance' of each sample from the `true' $\xi^{\rm fid}(r_p, r_\pi)$ corresponding to the fiducial HOD sample defined in Table~\ref{tab:marg_post}:

-\textbf{Finally, we select} all samples from the 625-point grid, which have $\Delta \chi^2 \leq {\rm d.o.f.}$, which corresponds to roughly $1\sigma$ deviations from the fiducial sample clustering, and calculate $b_\phi$ for each, adopting the Separate Universe approach.
+\textbf{Finally, we select} all samples from the 625-point grid, which have $\Delta \chi^2 \leq {\rm d.o.f.}$, which corresponds to roughly $1\sigma$ deviations from the fiducial sample clustering (\BH{which is equivalent to the best-fit sample}), and calculate $b_\phi$ for each, adopting the Separate Universe approach.
 In Fig.~\ref{fig:bphi_gal}, we show a scatter plot of $b_\phi$ and mean halo mass for all three samples for the points that pass the $\Delta \chi^2 \leq d.o.f.$ criterion.
 The mean and fiducial values are shown as a cross and larger circle, respectively.
 We also show the universality relation with $c = 0.8$ (see Eq.~\ref{eq:bphiuniv}) for each sample.
 Intriguingly, the galaxy samples seem to prefer a lower value of $c$ than in the case of the halos (cf. $c = 0.9$).
-We see that the samples that satisfy the condition of $\Delta \chi^2 \leq {\rm d.o.f.}$ follow a thin slanted contour on the $b_\phi$-$\bar M_{\rm halo}$ plane.
+We see that the samples that satisfy the condition of $\Delta \chi^2 \leq {\rm d.o.f.}$ \BH{(shown as dots on the plot)} follow a thin slanted contour on the $b_\phi$-$\bar M_{\rm halo}$ plane.
 We attribute this to the fact that the mean halo mass (which is a proxy of linear bias) is relatively well constrained compared with $b_\phi$.
 A closer look at the surviving HOD samples tells us that most of the scatter in $b_\phi$ is due to variations in the concentration parameter, $A_{\rm cent}$.
 Indeed, as seen in Fig.~\ref{fig:bphi_hab}, concentration has a stronger impact on $b_\phi$ than on the linear bias.
 It is also rather poorly constrained compared with the mass parameters due to its subtle effect on the clustering.
-The fiducial, mean and standard deviation for the LRGs at $z = 0.5$, $z = 0.8$, and QSOs at $z = 1.4$ is
+The fiducial, mean, \BH{half difference between the maximum and minimum, and standard deviation computed using the eligible values of the parameter $b_\phi$ (i.e., from the samples that are within $1\sigma$ of the best-fit)} for the LRGs at $z = 0.5$, $z = 0.8$, and QSOs at $z = 1.4$ is

 This corresponds to an uncertainty of 11\%, 6\%, and 5\%, respectively.
 We additionally note that if we were able to pinpoint the mass of the tracers, the uncertainty on $b_\phi$ would decrease noticeably.
 While it is difficult to disentangle assembly bias and halo mass from clustering data alone, including weak lensing constraints on the galaxy-halo link would substantially help us to break HOD parameter degeneracies, allowing us to put much tighter constraints on $b_\phi$.